 Step 1: Melt beeswax in a homemade double boiler, using a glass measuring cup and a pot with about 2 inches of gently boiling water.

 Step 2: Once beeswax is melted, add in fractionated coconut oil and stir with a glass stirring rod to combine the ingredients.
 Be sure it is fractionated coconut oil and not virgin coconut oil.
 Fractionated coconut oil is always in liquid form and is odorless.

 Step 3: Remove from heat, use caution, glass will be hot!
 Then stir in essential oils of choice.
 You can use an essential oil blend or a single essential oil.
 I like lavender wax melts personally, but the options are endless.
 Not sure, try one of the essential oils listed above that fits most with the atmosphere you want to create.

 Step 4: Pour into silicone mold.
 I made 5 melts with this silicone mold.
 I think it is a great size for scented melts.

 I also use this mold for aloe vera sun soothers (plus you can use this molds for much more).

 Step 5: Once cooled & set, remove from mold and store in an airtight container.

 To use: Place one scented wax melt into warmer dish and turn on.
 Enjoy the natural aroma.

 Wax melts and essential oil diffusers are both popular ways to enjoy scented materials in your home.
 But how do they work?
 And which one is right for you?

 Wax melts are small pieces of scented wax that are heated in order to release their fragrance.
-Wax melts can be used with a variety of different heat sources, including tealight candles, electric tart warmers, and electric wax warmers.
+Wax melts can be used with a variety of different heat sources, including tealight candle warmers, wax burner, tart warmers, and electric wax warmers.
 Wax melts can also be called other names like wax tarts or scented wax cubes.